What's in this article?

 Progressive forms

-Then when a user clicks on these buttons, they’ll be redirected to a progressive form.
+Then, when users click these buttons, they’ll be redirected to a progressive form.

-Progressive forms are a smarter type of contact form that just asks one simple question at a time and remembers your reader’s answers so it doesn’t ask duplicate questions — often the ire of many people filling out forms.
+Progressive forms are a smarter type of contact form that asks one simple question at a time and remembers your reader’s answers so it doesn’t ask duplicate questions—often the ire of many people filling out forms.

 Thank you page